eoinkelly/notes/aws/certified-developer-associate.md

 He called the instance with the public IP that we ssh'd into to then ssh into the private instance a "bastian host"

-Network Access Control Lists
+Network Access Control Lists (or "Subnet access control lists")

+* security groups and NACLs provide a two layer protection
-* act a bit like a firewall
+* act a bit like a network firewall
 * apply rules to a whole subnet
+* are "stateless" - e.g. if you want to let HTTP in and out you have to create two separate rules
-* overrides rules from a security group
+* NACL overrides rules from a security group
+* NACLs support both ALLOW and DENY rules (unlike security groups which only support only ALLOW rules)
 * Security groups act like a firewall at the instance level whereas NACLs are an additional layer of security that act at the subnet level
 * an ACL is
     * a numbered list of rules
-    * rules are evaluated in order starting with lowest numbered rule (exam Q)
+    * rules are evaluated in order *starting* with lowest numbered rule and the first rule which matches stops evaluation (exam Q)
+    * the '*' rule is the last rule evaluated
     * determines whether traffic is allowed in or out of any subnet associated with the ACL
     * highest number is 32766
     * suggest start with rules which are multiples of 100 to allow gaps for editing